equinix/ansible-collection-metal/docs/equinix.metal.capacity_info_module.rst

     # All the examples assume that you have your Equinix Metal API token in env var METAL_API_TOKEN.
     # You can also pass it to the api_token parameter of the module instead.

-    - name: Gather information about all projects
+    - name: Gather information about all capacity
       hosts: localhost
       tasks:
-        - equinix.metal.project_info:

-    - name: Gather information about a particular project using ID
-      hosts: localhost
-      tasks:
-        - equinix.metal.project_info:
-          ids:
-            - 173d7f11-f7b9-433e-ac40-f1571a38037a
+        - equinix.metal.capacity_info: